mrgaaron/docs/source/organize.rst

 For example: internal temperature, DC voltage, or wind speed.

 A sensor is required to have a key unique within its device.
 Sensors are referenced by the combination of device key and sensor key.
-There is no concept of a sensor that is not associated with a device.
+It's not possible to have a sensor that is not associated with a device.

 In addition to a key, you can define additional attributes on a sensor.
 Sensor attributes should describe the specific sensor, rather than the